 But there are specific courts where you know that the head prosecutor there has micro-managed the molestation cases and will make sure that people get their punishments in these cases, even more harshly than the rest of Los Angeles County.

-Hedding Law Firm is a criminal defense firm located in the San Fernando Valley area of Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
-Contact us for a free case evaluation at (213) 542-0979.
+Hedding Law Firm is a criminal defense firm located in the San Fernando Valley area of Los Angeles County, at 16000 Ventura Blvd #1208, Encino, CA 91436—call (213) 542-0979 for a free case evaluation.